abshirahmed/trmnl-salah-times/README.md

 - **Date Handling**: date-fns and date-fns-tz for timezone-aware date operations
 - **Data Source**: [Aladhan Prayer Times API](https://aladhan.com/prayer-times-api)

-## TRMNL Plugin Installation Flow
+## TRMNL Plugin Lifecycle

-The plugin implements the complete TRMNL OAuth installation flow:
+The plugin implements the complete TRMNL plugin lifecycle:

+### Installation Flow

 1. **Installation Request**: When a user installs the plugin, TRMNL sends a request to the installation endpoint with a token and callback URL.
 2. **Token Exchange**: The server exchanges the token for an access token using the TRMNL OAuth endpoint.